apache/spark/docs/concepts.rst

 Pools
 '''''

-Some systems can get overwelmed when too many processes hit them at the same time.
+Some systems can get overwhelmed when too many processes hit them at the same time.
 Airflow pools can be used to **limit the execution parallelism** on arbitrary sets of tasks.
 The list of pools is managed in the UI (``Menu -> Admin -> Pools``) by giving the pools a name and assigning